opendilab/huggingface_ding/README.md

 ```

+## Upload Model

-### Case 2: I trained an agent and want to upload it to the Hub
+I trained an agent and want to upload it to the Hub
 ```python
 from ding.bonus import TD3Agent
 from huggingface_ding import push_model_to_hub